PEOPLEFIRST

 An alliance built for the work.

-An alliance built for the work that needs someone whose first allegiance is to the person seeking help.
+An alliance whose first allegiance is to the person seeking care — not the structures that serve them.

 What We Stand For